Support the work. Become a corps member. Apply by 8/03.

-Our call to action is simple: sign on as a participating public school unit.
-Step up to work as an early literacy tutor.
+Our call to action is simple: step up to work as an early literacy tutor.
 Join a community effort to support students and accelerate learning.

 Our next corps will deploy in fall 2021.
 Priority applications are due by 7/6.

 JOB CREATION MEETS CRISIS RECOVERY